CodeWith-HAMZA/Rider-Link/README.md

 - **Effortless Ride Requests** ✨
   Easily request a ride, view estimated fares, and track your journey.

-- **In-App Payments** 💳
-  Safe and secure payment system within the app.

 - **Instant Notifications** 📲
   Get instant updates about ride status, estimated time of arrival, and more.